-Thanks to their lovely, flowery fragrance, jasmine plants are associated with positive energy and abundant romance in feng shui, making them another suitable choice (especially their cut flowers) for the bedroom.
+Thanks to their fragrant white flowers, jasmine flowers symbolize positive energy and abundant romance in feng shui, making them another suitable choice (especially their cut flowers) for the bedroom.

 To grow a jasmine plant indoors, you’ll need a fairly sunny location that provides the plant with at least six hours of full sun each day and two to four hours of partial sun or shade each day.
 They also require evenly moist soil and prefer moderate to high humidity.